Most

 on Earth, was breaking up into smaller land masses.
 This increased

-the area of continental shelf, produced shallow seas, and expanded
+the area of continental shelf, produced shallow seas, thereby

-diversity of environmental niches in which animals could specialize
+also expanding the diversity of environmental niches in which

 The